vladyslavfolkuian/file-size-stats/README.md

 ## Description:

 - **Title**: `getDirectorySize()`
-- **Summary**: This Node.js program calculates the total size of `.webp` and `.json` files within a specified directory.
+- **Summary**: This Node.js program calculates the total size of `.webp` and `.json` and `.mp3` files within a specified directory.
 It outputs detailed information in a JSON file, including individual file sizes, formatted sizes, and the total size.

 ## Installation